mlapin/libsdca/README.md

 ## Quick start

-The Matlab interface is installed to `build/matlab`, which should contain two mex files.
+The Matlab interface is installed to `build/matlab`, which should contain two mex files:

-- `libsdca_prox` provides proximal operators
+- `libsdca_prox` provides proximal operators;
-- `libsdca_solve` provides solvers for multiclass classification
+- `libsdca_solve` provides solvers for multiclass classification.

 To train the Multiclass SVM of Crammer and Singer on some random data, run
 ```